 With offices all around the globe, Goltens is one of the leading independent global providers of ship repair services.
 The company’s offices in Dubai, Korea, Shanghai and Singapore have already been using CADMATIC software for some time.
-Goltens Green Technologies B.V. in Groningen (Goltens Groningen), The Netherlands, is the latest company in the Goltens group to implement CADMATIC.
+Goltens Green Technologies B.V. in Groningen (Goltens Groningen), The Netherlands, implemented CADMATIC software in 2017.

 Due to the BWT specialization, Goltens Groningen actively works with laser scanners to scan spaces on existing ships.
 Laser scanning produces accurate 3D models of such spaces.
 With laser scanning, a three-dimensional point cloud of the target is created.
-It offers extremely high accuracy and removes most of the risks associated with manual measurements in a very short period of time; in most cases, a port stay offers a sufficient window of time to conduct laser scanning.
+It offers incredible accuracy and removes most of the risks associated with manual measurements in a very short period of time.
+Most of the times a port stay offers a sufficient window of time.

 Goltens Groningen works according to a well-proven, flexible process using 3D scanning technology that consists of seven steps.
 The turnkey solution starts off with system selection, after which 3D laser scanning is done and an onboard survey is conducted.

-“The laser scanning process in itself is not that difficult, but needs to be done accurately and efficiently.
-It requires good preparation.
-Practical experience and know-how of the ER systems and construction is also needed,” Franklin acknowledges.
-“It is very important to place the laser scanner in several locations to avoid blind spots and put the reference balls on fixed positions within the space that needs to be scanned”.
+“The laser scanning process at itself is not that hard, but needs to be done accurately and efficiently, and requires good preparation.
+Practical experience and know-how, of the ER systems as well of construction is needed,” Franklin acknowledges.
+“It is very important to place the laser scanner in several locations to avoid blind spots and put the reference balls, on fixed positions within the space that needs to be scanned”.

 After scanning, the next step is importing the point clouds into CADMATIC and publishing them in the project.
 This is done by the project administrator.
 “Importing works flawlessly and quickly, whilst the instructions on how this should be done are clear,” Ernst-Jan says.
 Then, 3D remodeling can be started to create a concept design.
 After the concept design has been created and an optimal solution has been chosen, detailed engineering can be started.